mattheww/gomill/gomill_docs/settings.rst

 Common settings
 ^^^^^^^^^^^^^^^

-The following settings are used for all competition types.
+The following settings can appear at the top level of the control file for all competition types.

 .. setting:: competition_type